CloudLabsAI-Azure/Cloud-Native-Application/labguide/Azure 06-Monitor-for-Containers.md

    ![](media/ex6-monitoraks.png)

-1. Once you click on the Cluster, you will be redirected to AKS resource.
+1. Once you click on the Cluster, you will be redirected to Kubernetes service resource.
 Select **Logs** under Monitoring from the left-menu and click on **Configure** to Configure Azure Monitor container insights.

    ![](media/ex6-logsconfig.png)